 - 1 cup sugar

-- Mix flour and 2 tbsp of oil with enough water to make a smooth firm dough.
+- Mix flour and 2 tablespoon of oil with enough water to make a smooth firm dough.
 Cover and set it aside to rest for 20-30 minutes.

 - In the meantime, dry roast the shredded coconut till lightly toasted and fragrant.
 Be careful to not let it burn by stirring frequently in between.